maxharp3r/zotero-to-html/README.md

 * gnu make

-# install
+# install + configure

 * probably should use a virtualenv, then:

     pip install -r requirements.txt

 * edit `.env` or create `.env.local` to override the settings.
 In particular, you will need to override the zotero api key, the zotero search parameters, and the output paths.

+If you want to write your own templates, copy the tmpl directory somewhere, edit the files, and change `ZTH_TMPL_DIR`

 # run

     make

-Probably, you'll want to run make in a cron job to keep the .html up to date.
+Probably, you'll want to run `make` in a cron job to keep the output up to date.

 If you need to change the settings and re-run: